icebearwillhuntthemdown/TIL-Today-I-Learnt/💎General/Proxy server.md

     - can block access to certain web pages based on IP address
     - can change IP address so that the web can't know where you are, hence get access to blocked resources
 * network performance
-    - cache data to save bandwidth
+    - can cache data to save bandwidth
 <br/>

 ## Reference